moklick/frontend-stuff/README.md

 **[ back to top](#table-of-contents)**

 ### Scrolling
+- [basicScroll](https://basicscroll.electerious.com/) - Standalone parallax scrolling for mobile and desktop with CSS variables
 - [fracs](http://larsjung.de/jquery-fracs/) - Plugin to determine the visible fractions of HTML elements
 - [headroom](http://wicky.nillia.ms/headroom.js/) - Hide your header until you need it
 - [in-view](https://camwiegert.github.io/in-view) - Get notified when a element enters/exits the viewport